teaguestockwell/react-icon-cloud/README.md

   <h3 align="center">React Icon Cloud</h3>

   <p align="center">
-    React component for rendering an interactive img or word cloud on canvas.
+    React component for rendering an interactive img or word cloud on canvas
     <br />
-    <a href="https://teaguestockwell.com">View Demo</a>
+    <a href="https://codesandbox.io/s/react-icon-cloud-1xr9h">Code Sandbox</a>
-    ·
     <a href="https://github.com/tsAppDevelopment/react-icon-cloud/issues">Report Bug</a>
   </p>
 </p>

 ## About
-An interactive 3D tag cloud component for React that renders text and images into a interactive 3D tag cloud.
+An interactive 3D tag cloud component for React that renders text and images into a interactive 3D tag cloud

 - Built in support for rendering a cloud of [Simple Icons](https://github.com/simple-icons/simple-icons) with custom fallback color for poor contrast